plone/plone.restapi-client/docs/actions/workflow.md

 ## Add Workflow

+### Mutation function

+Use the `createWorkflowMutation` function to get the mutation for adding a workflow to the given path.

+### Hook

-This function can be used to add a workflow to the given path.
+Use the `useCreateWorkflow` hook to add a workflow to the given path.

-- Function name: `createWorkflowMutation`

 ### Parameters